rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Folder Structure Setup
+## Workspace Setup (if needed)
 *This step should take place in the Windows environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
+Please see [Switching between BitCurator and Windows](#switching-to-bitcuratorubuntu-from-windows](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Switching_BitCurator_Windows.md) for instructions.*
-1. Place hard drive in dock, connect to the USB port on the computer, and power on the dock.
+1. Place selected hard drive in dock, connect to the USB port on the computer, and power on the dock.
 The Windows file explorer should automatically open once the hard drive is mounted and recognized by the computer.
-2. Create a folder called [collectionName]_[MSS_ID] (Example: Mackey_1297) (if it doesn't already exist)
-6. Inside of that folder, create or organize existing content into the following 4 folders:
-a.
-OriginalDiskImages (not needed if working on the same drive the images were saved to originally)
-b.
-ExtractedFiles
-c.
-WorkingFiles
-d.
-[MSS_ID]_[title_statement] (Example: 1297_NathanielMackeyPapers) (this will become the access copy)
+2. If a folder for the collection doesn't already exist, follow the instructions in [Setting Up Folders](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Setting_Up_Folders.md) to create a collection folder with three subfolders (for original files, extracted files, and working files).
-7. In OriginalDiskImages, create subfolders for each disk image you’re pulling down from the Keep
+3. In the ExtractedFiles folder, create subfolders for each disk image/batch you successfully transferred and expect to extract content from.

+Ideally you will be working on the same hard drive used during Tier 1 and therefore already have the disk images/logical copies on hand.
+If they are no longer on the working drive or you don't have enough space on drive used for Tier 1, start by downloading the preservation copies from the relevant repository:
+* Pulling down from Keep
+  *  Log into the Keep using your netID and search for the collection or specific image you want to extract.
+  *  Once you locate the disk image in the Keep, click on it to open the metadata form.
+You should see an option to download "Original Disk Image" at the very top.
+If you do not, talk with Katherine Fisher to double-check your Keep access level.
+  *  Download only the disk image or tar file, not any accompanying material.
+  *  *Note that these will pull down with their PIDs as the identifying titles, so be sure to pay attention to which one you are on to click and drag it to the proper folder in the Originals subfolder.*

+* Pulling down from LIBSAFE Go
+  * Log in and navigate to the appropriate collection container.
+  * Check in to explore content, then right click on each disk image or folder you need and choose "download."
+  * Place the downloaded files into the appropriate location in the Originals subfolder.

+*If a number is skipped in the Keep files, delete that folder from Originals and ExtractedFiles.
+This means that specific number either did not image or there was an issue uploading into the Keep.
+Check the media log or processing plan for more information.*

 ---

 ## Extraction
-*The following steps should take place in the Windows environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
+*The following steps should take place in the Windows environment.*</br>

-[2026 note: Rewrite this section to include possibility of pulling down from LSG and suggest additional reports from FTK Imager if not generated during Tier 1.]

-### Pull down from Keep
-**Staff:** Pull down images from Keep (just images, not any accompanying material) on Windows side.
-To do this, log into the Keep using your netID, and search for the collection or specific image you want to extract.
-Once you locate the disk image in the Keep, click on it to open the metadata form.
-You should see an option to download "Original Disk Image" at the very top - if you do not, talk with Katherine Fisher to double-check your Keep access level. </br></br>
-*Note:* these will pull down with their PID as the identifying title, so be sure to pay attention to which one you are on to click and drag it to the proper folder in Original Disk Images </br></br>
-*Note:* If a number is skipped in the Keep files, delete that folder from Original Disk Images and Extracted Files - this means that specific number either did not image or there was an issue uploading into the Keep.
-Check the Processing Plan for more information.

-### FTK Imager
-*Student/Staff:*
+*Note: If the files were transferred as a logical copy, a tar file, or any form other than a disk image, you may use TeraCopy, 7-Zip, or another appropriate tool to copy a usable version of the content from Originals to ExtractedFiles.
+See a digital archivist for help.*

 **Using FTK Imager in Windows to extract the files**
 1. Launch FTK Imager from the Desktop.
 2. From the drop-down File menu, select “Add Evidence Item.”
 3. Choose “Image File” and click “Next.”
-4. Browse to image file in Original Disk Images and click “Finish.”
+4. Browse to image file in Originals and click “Finish.”
-5. The selected image file will appear in the Evidence Tree Pane.
+5. The selected image file will appear in the Evidence Tree pane.
 Click the small + mark to the left of the image file.
 6. The next sub-folder down will note the file system in brackets alongside the virtual disk label.
 Right-click over this sub-folder and select “Export Files.”</br>
 a.
 You’re looking for the [root] folder or the most granular folder you can find.
-•	Note: If all you see is “Unallocated space” or "Unrecognized file system", there was an issue with the image, and the folder number can be deleted from Extracted Files ONLY – keep the original disk image
+•	Note: If all you see is “Unallocated space” or "Unrecognized file system", there was an issue with the image, and the folder number can be deleted from ExtractedFiles ONLY – keep the original disk image
-7. Navigate to the Original Disk Images folder and the corresponding ID number for the image you have open, and hit “Enter”
+7. Navigate to the ExtractedFiles folder and the corresponding ID number for the image you have open, and hit “Enter”
 8. Click “OK.”
 9. Once the export has finished, a dialogue box will open with details of how many folders and files have been exported.
 Click “OK.”
 10. Continue doing these one at a time, paying attention to what number you are on so it exports to the correct folder in Extracted Files
+11. If you did not generate a fiwalk report (or alternatively, export a directory listing and checksum manifest from FTK Imager) during Tier 1, create reports now.
+    * To get a directory listing, right click on the top level of the disk image in the Evidence Tree pane and select "Export Directory Listing."
+Enter the object/batch ID followed by "_directorylisting" as the file name.
+    * To get a checksum manifest, right click on the second level of the tree and select "Export File Hash List."
+Enter the object/batch ID followed by "_hashes" as the file name.
+    * Save both resulting csv files in the ExtractedFiles folder or a PDI folder for the collection (whichever makes more sense for the particular collection and will be easier to upload to LIBSAFE Go after processing).

 ---